 Author: Julia Schindler

 In order to establish itself as a strong and competitive company in the long term, companies must respond to customer needs as well as social, political and environmental trends.
 Given the acute threat to resources and environmentally harmful practices in relevant industries, sustainability is also an issue in the corporate world.
 This makes corporate social responsibility not just the future of many companies, but a must have.
 Here you will find the results of the CSR 2020 ranking of all international companies.

 Corporate social responsibility as the standard for sustainability

-This year the Canadian financial information company and magazine “Corporate Knights” have a CSR 2020 Ranking of organizations that incorporate the most sustainable practices into their corporate philosophy.
-The ranking of companies with annual sales of more than USD 1 billion is based on their corporate social responsibility - a focus on products and services for the benefit of people and the environment.
+This year the Canadian financial information company and magazine “Corporate Knights” have a CSR 2020 Ranking of the organizations that incorporate the most sustainable practices into their corporate philosophy.
+The ranking of companies with an annual turnover of more than USD 1 billion is based on their corporate social responsibility - a focus on products and services that benefit people and the environment.
 The evaluation of these is based on 21 performance indicators (KPIs).
-Since 2019, revenues from the areas of clean transition, CO2 reduction and circular economy have been weighted with 50%.
+Since 2019, revenues from the areas of clean transition, CO2 reduction and circular economy have been weighted at 50%.
 Here comes the follow-up of the last year.